Degrees & Majors

 History, B.A./M.A.

-The Department of History offers a B.A./M.A. program that allows students to save time and tuition money by earning both degrees in as little as five years.
+The Georgia State University Department of History offers a B.A./M.A. program that allows students to save time and tuition money by earning both degrees in as little as five years.
 This dual degree opportunity enables qualified students to enroll in graduate courses late in their undergraduate program and apply the coursework toward both the bachelor’s and master’s programs.

 Historians study various aspects of humanity’s recorded past.
 Some explore the rise and fall of empires, while others describe the everyday lives of men and women.
 They are interested in every period of the past and all parts of the world.